 Do we really need a new tool?

-You may be wondering why we should use a new DAZ Central toy, if it doesn’t bring anything other than a dedicated web browser and/or launching tool to the table.
+You may be wondering why we should use a new DAZ Central toy, if it doesn’t bring anything new to the table, other than a dedicated web browser and/or app launching.
 Do we really need another piece of software on our already densely packed computers?
 Haven’t we got enough “tools” installed?

 Well technically you’re right – WE don’t need that new tool.
 DAZ on the other hand needs it, and as such they need us to want to use it first.
 I have a feeling they’re not telling us everything as to why so much work has been spent on building something they wouldn’t need for a future project.
 I can even wager a guess as to what might be happening, based on an observation that’s been troubling me for the past few years.
 I’ve talked about this in a 2019 video on my personal channel.
 You can watch it below, but I’ll also sum up my thoughts on the issue in this article.